jdranczewski/puzzlepiece/docs/source/index.rst

 Next steps
 ==========

+The :ref:`Tutorial` is a great place to start - have a look or run it yourself to learn interactively!

 Some more detailed examples are located on GitHub: `how to construct an app <https://github.com/jdranczewski/puzzlepiece/tree/main/examples>`_ or `how to code a Piece <https://github.com/jdranczewski/puzzlepiece/blob/main/puzzlepiece/pieces/random_number.py>`_.
 Examples of more complex
 Pieces `are also available <https://github.com/jdranczewski/puzzlepiece/tree/main/puzzlepiece/pieces>`_.